sushmi/classroom/README.md

 |-- README.md
 |-- README_A1.md            # README for A1 coding assignment
 |-- README_A2.md            # README for A2 coding assignment
-|-- data                    # where your data file should be
+|-- data                    # where data file should be
 |   `-- example.csv
-|-- docs                    # where your document should be
+|-- docs                    # where document should be
-|-- models                  # where your models weight should be
+|-- models                  # where models weight should be
-|-- notebooks               # where your jupyter notebook should be
+|-- notebooks               # where jupyter notebook should be
 |   `-- A1 - Predicting Car Prices.ipynb
 |   `-- A2 - Predicting Car Prices.ipynb
+|-- outputs               # where output of jupyter notebook are exported (especially in html format)
 |-- pyproject.toml
 |-- src                     # where the code/module should be
 |   `-- __init__.py